Warius5/FMP_Prototype_BenPowell/FMP 2ndTermStuff/Development Commentary.md

 ### Results

-Big part was UI and not knowing waht the attack value was.
+Big part was UI and not knowing what the attack value was.

-<iframe src="https://blueprintue.com/render/ygfjkdp-/" scrolling="no" allowfullscreen></iframe>
+<iframe src="https://blueprintue.com/render/ygfjkdp-/" scrolling="yes" allowfullscreen></iframe>